 Farley real estate is some of the most expensive in Missouri, although Farley house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Farley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Farley are a mix of both white- and blue-collar jobs.
+Farley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Farley is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Farley who work in management occupations (15.44%), office and administrative support (13.24%), and maintenance occupations (9.56%).

 Also of interest is that Farley has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Farley is a great place for families with children to consider.
-First of all, many other families with children live here, making Farley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Farley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Farley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Farley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Farley is worth considering.